Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

 Seeing the resolve in his eyes, Lysandra nodded.
 "Very well.
 I'll have them ready within the hour."

 The morning air was crisp as Thane stood at the guild's entrance, donning his armor with practiced efficiency.
 The crimson plates gleamed, etched with the sigil of the Vanguard—a phoenix rising from flames.
-Around him, the Shield Bearers prepared for the journey: Elara, the priestess of light and their leader; Tank, the stalwart warrior; Gavriel, the enigmatic wizard; Lyra, a seasoned fighter; Kael, known for his unwavering loyalty; Pax, the Halfling cleric; and Selena, the agile Blade Dancer.
+Around him, the Shield Bearers prepared for the journey: Elara, the priestess of light and their leader; Tank, the stalwart warrior; Gabriel, the enigmatic wizard; Lyra, a seasoned fighter; Kael, known for his unwavering loyalty; Pax, the Halfling cleric; and Selena, the agile Blade Dancer.

 Thane addressed them, his voice steady.
 "Our mission is to locate Vaelor and his team.
 Communication has been lost, and with the respawn shrines failing, we must proceed with utmost caution."